Sacramental records, kept with care.

 Sync resumes automatically once the connection is stable.

-Some features, such as searching records or certain booking actions, still require an internet connection.
+Some features, such as searching records, still require an internet connection.

 How it works